betterscientificsoftware/bssw.io/test/test_003_pass.md

-# Test 003 FAIL
+# test_003_fail

-This test should fail the metadata check because the metadata section is missing the termination comment `--->`.
+This test will 'pass' the acceptance check even though there is a metadata section... the metadata comment is never 'closed off', so the website should not actually publish this since it, theoretically, wouldn't have the comment to work with.

 <!---
 Publish: yes